-April 26, 1953 - Truce talks are resumed and the Communists agree to voluntary repatriation.
+April 26, 1953 - Truce talks are resumed, and the Communists agree to voluntary repatriation.

-July 27, 1953 - Democratic People's Republic of Korea (north), Chinese People's Volunteers and the UN sign an armistice agreement.
-The Republic of Korea refused to sign.
-However hostilities ceased within 12 hours.

-July 27, 1953 - Terms of the armistice include creation of the demilitarized zone, DMZ
+Democratic People's Republic of Korea, Chinese People's Volunteers and the UN sign an armistice agreement.
+The Republic of Korea refuses to sign.
+However, hostilities cease within 12 hours.
+Terms of the armistice include creation of the demilitarized zone, the DMZ

 .
-Each side is 2,200 yards form a center point.
+Each side is 2,200 yards from a center point.
 The DMZ is patrolled by both sides at all times.